 Launch XenCenter either searching for “XenCenter” or from the Start Menu, as shown in Figure 5.

 Click Add a Server, as shown in Figure 6.

-Enter the IP address of a XenServer host, and log in using the root credentials created during the initial XenServer installation and click Add as shown in Figure 7.
+Enter the XenServer host’s IP address, log in using the root credentials created during the initial XenServer installation, and click Add, as shown in Figure 7.

 Click Accept on the Security Certificate warning as shown in Figure 8.

 Decide whether to Save and restore server connection state on startup and click OK as shown in Figure 9.

 If you save the connection state and a master password is wanted, select Require a master password and enter the password when prompted.